bkuehlhorn/discoResponseManager/README.md

 ## Disco Response Manager
+### Purpose
+Support for response files in Disco endpoint folders.
+Loads all scenario files and renders Success files for comparing and updating.
+Entries are easy to check across all Success scenario files.
+Values can be updated as needed.
+Current implementation does not support adding or deleting values.

+There is no support for complex interpolation.
+Only simple string values are supported.

 Endpoint Folder contains files of JSON data used to test API.
 Each file is part of a scenario with other Endpoint folders.
 Each file consists of nested `dict` and `list` entries.